Top Ten Most Commonly Abused Drugs Found In The Home

-Find out how many of the top 10 most common drugs are within reach in your home.
+Find out how many of the top 10 most commonly abused are within reach in your home.

 Even drugs that are legally obtained can be addictive and dangerous.
-There are several harmful substances that can be found in most common households that may pose a risk for poisoning, addiction, or even death when they are abused or not used as directed.
+There are several harmful substances such as synthetic cathinones that can be found in most common household items that may pose a risk for poisoning, addiction, or even death when they are abused or not used as directed.
 While adults are careful to hide potentially toxic substances from children, many remain unaware about how certain drugs’ addictive properties pose a danger to them as well.
-WhiteSands is committed to providing the best addiction treatment in Florida.
+WhiteSands recovery center is committed to providing the best addiction treatment therapies in Florida.
 Visit our drug rehab in Tampa for help.
-Here are the top 10 most common drugs ordinarily found in households that pose a risk for addiction, some of which are often considered to be harmless:
+Here are the top 10 most common drugs ordinarily found in households that pose a risk for addiction and substance use disorders (SUD), some of which are often considered to be harmless:

 Drinking is socially acceptable and therefore an addiction can be difficult to detect.
 Despite alcohol being legal, its potential for abuse is high.
 Alcohol abuse can cause several health risks in addition to addiction.
-Alcohol is definitely tops the list of the top 10 most common drugs found in the home.
+Alcohol definitely tops the list of the top 10 most common drugs found in the home.
+Alcohol addiction treatment at Whitesands rehab centers and their residential treatment program can help those who are struggling

-While barbiturates fall into this category and include medications that were once more commonly prescribed for medical conditions such as seizures, insomnia and anxiety, this list also includes prescription medications for insomnia such as Ambien and Lunesta.
+While barbiturates fall into this category and include medications that were once more commonly prescribed for medical conditions such as seizures, insomnia, and anxiety, this list also includes prescription medications for insomnia such as Ambien and Lunesta.
 These modern-day, prescribed sleep aids can be very addictive because users build a tolerance to their effects quickly.
+Through drug addiction treatment for depressants, patients can work through their addiction and learn how to properly manage cravings through relapse prevention mechanisms.
 These drugs can also produce mind-altering effects that result in continued abuse.
 Depressants can be some of the worst prescription drugs for their dangerous addiction potential.
+Inpatient treatment and WhiteSands Treatment Centers can assist patients by providing individual therapy programs and mental health treatment.

 Inhalants are being used when you hear about people who are huffing household items.
 Common household cleaning products and products that come in aerosol cans are some of the types of items used in this practice.
 Huffing household items is extremely dangerous because inhalants are explosive, toxic substances.
 This type of chemical ingestion can immediately cause hospitalization or even be fatal.
 Recovery from an addiction to huffing household items and other inhalants can be slow because of the time it takes to purge these chemicals from the brain and body.